I get asked for travel advice all the time. It’s fine of course, it’s what I do, and I love to talk about it and share my lessons learned.

 I was recently asked for advice by someone who was considering solo traveling as a female.
 I don’t have a lot of female-specific advice, but here’s a nugget or two that applies to all of us.

 Take a picture of where you are staying.
 Write down the address.
 Make sure you can pronounce the name.
 Then, go get lost.
 All the best places are down little side streets.
 They’re bars populated with locals who know the lesser traveled corridors, or local food stands.
 Nobody has a great story from the major tourist attractions.
-They all come at the end of authentically surrendering to the environment.

 Don’t drink anything you didn’t watch them pour.